Glossop railway station

 Glossop railway station serves the Peak District town of Glossop in Derbyshire, England.
 Glossop is the third busiest railway station in the county of Derbyshire after Derby and Chesterfield.
+It is located just north of Norfolk Square in the centre of Glossop.

 The station is 15 mi east of Manchester Piccadilly, and is the terminus of the Glossop line.
 Together with nearby Derbyshire stations at Hadfield and Dinting, Glossop is considered to be part of the Greater Manchester rail network as it lies only a short distance over the county boundary and the line goes no further into Derbyshire.
 For that reason the station signs at Glossop feature the Transport for Greater Manchester (TfGM) logo, and the station features on the TfGM rail network map.
 However, Greater Manchester concessionary fares do not apply to passengers travelling from Glossop, Dinting or Hadfield.